 executives in order to prepare them for future leadership positions.
 As

-the Chief Manager and above grades and
+conducted for senior executives in Chief Manager and above grades and

-as of now around 600 senior executives have been covered under this
+as of now around 670 senior executives have been covered under this

 In order to fill in the developmental gaps of such executives

 identified through 5MDC exercise, a comprehensive Individual